BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 >If it wasn't Trump I would love to have a working familiy candidate who stands up for the little guy.
 >The middle class, from day one of this United States, has built the United States, and we are the ones that always get shit on.

 But there's a second factor at play: a candidate who is so absurd, so obscene, that he disrupts the expected script of political 'producers'.
+Because Trump is taken seriously he (unconsciously) discloses the reality of elections and the political system.
+From a systems theory perspective, a showman does what one shouldn't do: making the big show, the big stage visible and dismanteling one myth but also replacing it with another, far more dangerous one *the deep state*.
+While the *illusion of unity and consensus* gives the system stability, Trump's *deep state myth* does the opposite, that is why he is dangerous for the system.

 As the interviewee described, Trump is perceived as a *red button*--a tool voters can press to create enough disturbance in the system that it is forced to respond.
+Perceived *as the world's best crime boss* any accusation or scandal only feeds into his persona.
+The interviewee's perception might not be far from the truth, howerver, if such an irritation is desirable is very questionable.
 The level of desperation in the U.S. has become so acute that many are willing to risk an extreme disruption, effectively pushing for an 'over-irritation' of the system, hoping it will provoke meaningful change or even a systemic collapse.

-In this way, Trump embodies what Luhmann might call an agent of second-order observation—someone who leverages his own media persona to observe and exploit the expectations of the political system, creating feedback loops that intensify rather than stabilize.
+In this way, Trump embodies what Luhmann might call an agent of second-order observation---someone who leverages his own media persona to observe and exploit the expectations of the political system, creating feedback loops that intensify rather than stabilize.
 While Luhmann argued that elections are primarily a symbolic show, the outcomes of this particular show may indeed carry existential significance.
 The stakes are high, and the effects of a Trump victory or defeat could trigger unpredictable reactions.
 What we are witnessing is both dangerous and volatile, and it exemplifies how systemic irritations--if strong enough---can shake the foundations of even the most stable-seeming structures.